Singular limit of an integrodifferential system related to the entropy balance

 \kaz{\ka_0} \kalim{\ka_0'} \ke{k_\eps} \ketriv{\smash{\tilde k_\eps}} \kamin{\ka_*} \kamax{\ka^*} \Ln{\mathop {\rm Ln}} \chart{{\cal C}_t}

 \todx{\mathrel{\scriptstyle\searrow}}

 \Begin{document}

 \Begin{abstract}{\pier A thermodynamic model describing phase transitions with thermal memory, {\elenabis in terms} of an entropy equation and a momentum balance for the microforces, is adressed.
-Converge results and error estimates are proved for the related integro-differential system of {\elenabis PDE} as the sequence of memory kernels converges to a multiple of a Dirac delta, {\elenabis in a suitable sense}.} \\ {\bf Key words:} entropy equation, thermal memory, phase field model, nonlinear partial differential equations, asymptotics on the memory term\\ {\bf AMS (MOS) Subject Classification:} {\elenabis 35K55, 35B40, 35Q79}, 80A22. \End{abstract}
+Convergence results and error estimates are proved for the related integrodifferential system of {\elenabis PDE} as the sequence of memory kernels converges to a multiple of a Dirac delta, {\elenabis in a suitable sense}.} \\[2mm] {\bf Key words:} entropy equation, thermal memory, phase field model, nonlinear partial differential equations, asymptotics on the memory term\\[2mm] {\bf AMS (MOS) Subject Classification:} {\elenabis 35K55, 35B40, 35Q79}, 80A22. \End{abstract}

 \salta